 If your archival package exceeds this size, please split it into meaningful subunits and use one ZIP or tar container for each subunit.
 You will then be able to upload all your container files attached to one Research Collection item.

 More information on this topic can be found on the page Preparing your files.

-Research output from cooperation projects can be deposited in the Research Collection independent of where it was produced, as long as an ETH group or institute takes over the responsibility for obtaining the publication rights from the data producers and for covering the costs for data storage (if data volume exceeds 1 TB).
+Research output from cooperation projects can be deposited in the Research Collection independent of where it was produced, as long as an ETH group or institute takes over the responsibility for obtaining the publication rights from the data producers.

 Please consider the following when uploading the data: